 - Backlinks that are potentially unnatural

-Monitor Backlinks metrics like Spam, External Links, Trust Flow and Status can help you find links that are harming your rankings so you can remove/disavow them before they cause further harm.
+Monitor Backlinks metrics like Status, Trust Flow, Spam Score and External Links can help you find links that are harming your rankings so you can remove/disavow them before they cause further harm.

 With these two Monitor Backlinks tools, you’ll have everything you need to closely monitor your page’s Google ranking and manage the links that contribute to its MozRank.